ocastilloreyes/petgem/docs/source/manual/inverse_modeling.rst

 inputs:

 1. Generate or import a mesh using `Gmsh <http://gmsh.info/>`_.
-2. Define the starting/background conductivity model in ``sigmas.csv``,
+2. Define the starting/background conductivity model in ``sigmas.txt``,
    marking any materials to be held fixed with the ``fixed`` column.
 3. Run ``utils/preprocess.py -mode inverse`` to assemble the input bundle.
 In addition to the model and receivers, the bundle embeds the multi-frequency